-Texas is home to 252 Title IV colleges and universities.
-They (1) have accreditation recognized by the U.S. Department of Education, (2) have been in business for at least 2 years, (3) signed a participation agreement with the Department, (4) grant an associate's degree or higher, and (5) offer a program of at least 300 clock hours in length.
-Because these schools have met all Department requirements, they are eligible for federal financial aid programs.
-This means, even the most expensive art and design schools are accessible to students with financial need.
+Texas is home to a whopping 252 Title IV degree-granting colleges and universities.
+To become a Title IV school, the institution must (1) have accreditation recognized by the U.S. Department of Education, (2) be in business for at least 2 years, (3) sign a participation agreement with the Department, (4) grant an associate's degree or higher, and (5) offer a program of at least 300 clock hours in length.
+Because these schools have met all of the Department’s requirements, they are eligible for federal financial aid programs.
+This means, even the most expensive Texas schools for photographers are accessible to students with financial need.

-Texas A&M University Commerce - Degrees Offered: B. F. A. Visual Communication Arts with Emphasis in Art Direction, Design, Illustration/Copywriting, New Media or Photography, B.A., B.S.
-Media Studies; Film (Minor)
+Texas A&M University Commerce - Degrees Offered: BFA Visual Communication Arts with an Emphasis in Photography

-Sam Houston State University - Degrees Offered: B. F. A. Art with Emphasis Advertising and Graphic Design, Computer Animation, Drawing, Photography, Printmaking
+Sam Houston State University - Degrees Offered: BFA Art with an Emphasis in Photography

 Employment and Salary Trends for Texas Photographers